RetroAppleJS/RetroAppleJS.github.io/docs/CONFIG.md

 | 0xC07F | IOUDISOFF | A2E,A2Ee,A2eP,A2c<br>,A2cM | HI | WR | Enable IOU |
 | 0xC07F | RDDHIRES | A2E,A2Ee,A2eP,A2c<br>,A2cM | HI | RD,BI | Status of Double HiRes |

-\* RD = soft switch triggerd by read operation, WR = soft switch triggered by write operation, BI = Value at bit 7
+\* RD = Soft switch triggerd by read operation, WR = Soft switch triggered by write operation, RR = Soft switch triggered by double/multiple read operation, BI = Bit 7, RG = Register

 ## PERIPHERALS LIST